technical details:

 - Bobby Dunn as one of the lemonade customers

 - Small part.
-Maltin & Bann list him as the 'poisoned' customer, but specifically, the cop accuses him of trying to poison him.
-I'm not familiar with this actor,
+Maltin & Bann list him as the 'poisoned' customer, but specifically, the cop accuses Dunn of trying to poison him.

 - Joe Bordeaux as the painter